-Gaza: Israeli military raids Al-Shifa hospital
+Gaza: Israeli military raids Al-Shifa hospital, 30,000 trapped

-Around 30,000 persons, including patients, medical staff and displaced civilians, were trapped inside the complex, the Hamas-run health ministry said.
+More than 200 suspects have been apprehended and one Israeli soldier has been killed in the fighting, the Israeli forces said.

 The Israeli military on Monday raided the Al-Shifa hospital in northern Gaza.